daniel-023/URECA-Parliament-Topic-Modeling/README.md

 - [topic_modeling.py](./topic_modeling.py/): Contains functions for training the BERTopic model, loading models, topic extraction, and visualisation.
 - [utils.py](./utils.py/): Helper functions for file path building and Excel writing.
 - [main.py](./main.py/): Main script that executes data loading, preprocessing, model training, and visualisation.

-## Getting Started
-1. Clone the repository.
-2. Install the required dependencies from `requirements.txt`.
-3. Run `main.py` to execute the full pipeline.

 ## Usage
 Details on using individual scripts for specific tasks such as EDA, topic modeling, or visualisations can be found within the respective `.py` files.